Essential ingredients of a valid agreement

-The essential conditions of a valid contract are informed consent, consideration and lawful object and such agreements are enforceable under the Indian Contract Act, 1872.
-Even oral agreements are valid in India, as per the act.
+The essential conditions of a valid contract are informed consent, consideration and lawful object.
+Such agreements are enforceable under the Indian Contract Act, 1872.
+Even oral agreements are valid in India, as per the contract act.

 The Contract Act does not make stamping of agreements compulsory.
 It does not make an unstamped agreement/contract thereby invalid or unenforceable.
 Therefore, an agreement does not require mandatory stamping to make it a legal and valid instrument.

-Even though an agreement is not stamped, it will remain enforceable against the parties, who have signed it, if the party cures the defect of not using stamp paper for the instrument later, as provided in law.
+Even though an agreement is not stamped, it will remain enforceable against the parties, who have signed it, if the party cures the defect of not using stamp paper for the instrument later, as provided in the Indian Stamp Act or the state specific Stamp Act.

 Agreements on plain paper are not invalid

-Agreements made on plain paper are not truly invalid in the eye of law.
-But it is always better to prepare them on stamp paper so as to avoid ensuing procedural difficulties and payment of penalty.
+The agreements made on plain paper are not truly invalid in the eye of law.
+But it is always better to prepare them on stamp paper so as to avoid ensuing procedural difficulties and payment of huge penalty later.

-The act provides the procedures for making an unstamped or insufficiently stamped instrument legally valid as well.
+The Indian Stamp Act or the State specific act provides for the provisions and procedures for making an unstamped or insufficiently stamped instrument legally valid.

 Stamp act prescribes the need for stamp paper

-The law that deals with stamping of agreements/documents in India is the Indian Stamp Act, 1899.
+The law that deals with stamping of agreements / documents in India is the Indian Stamp Act, 1899.
+Subsequently each state has enacted its own stamp act applicable to that state by following the Indian Stamp Act.

-Stamping of agreements and documents is desirable as it ensures legality and validity, enforceability and admissibility in court since such agreements can be registered under the Indian Registration Act, 1908, which in turn ensures its enforceability.
+Stamping of agreements and documents is desirable as it ensures their legality, validity, enforceability, and admissibility in court.
+The registration of such agreements, whenever it is compulsory under the Indian Registration Act, 1908, will also have to be done to ensure their legal validity.

-Some kinds of agreements, specified under Section 17 of the Indian Registration Act,1908 need to be compulsorily registered.
-Therefore, they cannot be registered without using stamp paper.
+Some kinds of agreements, specified under Section 17 of the Indian Registration Act,1908, need to be compulsorily registered.
+They cannot be registered, unless they are prepared by using stamp paper of sufficient value specified in law.

 Some of such instruments which requires compulsory registration are: –